How Automation Is Enabling Actuaries to Deliver Better Value

 Additionally, the pandemic poses a significant challenge to actuaries due to a lack of representative historical data upon which to base forecasts.

 This means that having access to accurate and up-to-date data is key for better decision-making, navigating the uncertainty and adding value to the bottom line.
 It also requires actuaries to use non-traditional techniques, and different visualization tools and data to make their forecasts.

-“There has been a greater desire to change the way we work, both out of necessity and being equipped with the right framework and tools to do so,” said Jamie Mackay, director at Willis Towers Watson.
+“There has been a greater desire to change the way we work, both out of necessity and being equipped with the right framework and tools to do so,” said Jamie Mackay, director at WTW.
 “The need for new techniques and the desire to leverage more granular claims data require different technologies outside of core loss reserving capabilities.”